robotics-4-all/xmasdsl/README.md

 ### 5. Delay

-This function will stop the flow of the execution for the specified time in milliseconds.
+This function will halt the flow of the execution in the current block for the specified `DURATION` in milliseconds.

 ```
 Delay(DURATION)